Gwinnett County Child Support Attorney

 Child support can be modified if there has been a significant change in the financial circumstances of either parent or the needs of the child since the support was last established.
 No action for modification of child support can be filed if a previous modification of child support action was brought by the same party within two years.

-Child Support Contempt
+What is Child Support Contempt?

 Contempt is part of the court's inherent power to enforce its orders.
 The purpose of contempt is remedial, not punitive, to compel obedience to an order of the court.
 Contempt must be a "willful" refusal of the party to obey the order, rather than an inability to do so.
 Failure to pay court-ordered child support is a serious matter which can result in serious life-altering consequences.